ZuRMtheWorm/executable-worm-ZuRM/README.md

 - You can then physically confirm that ZuRM has infected you other Linux VMs by checking their tmp folder for ZuRM.sh, networkscan, and bite.sh.

 ### Where users can get help with your project:
-Check the other file listed: ZuRM.sh, networkscan, bite.sh, and Network Topology.
+- Check the other file listed: ZuRM.sh, networkscan, bite.sh, and Network Topology.
+- View a demo of ZuRM from the file ZuRM DEMO.

 ### Who maintains and contributes to the project:
 The creators of ZuRM are Tony Diaz & Julianna Diaz